 Her teachers include Beth Roy, Robert Hall, Richard Strozzi-Heckler, Jack Kornfield, S.N.
 Goenka, & Gabrielle Roth.

-Nancy Shanteau helps people achieve their dreams.
-She offers compassion and understanding to her clients’ journeys.
-Both pragmatic and visionary, Nancy offers support for creative and artistic expression, transformation from traumatic experiences, and life transitions.
-Nancy identifies as a white, multi-ethnic, pansexual, relationship anarchist, cis woman settler living in unceded Nisenan territory.
+Nancy Shanteau helps people embody their values in their lives, work and relationships.
+She offers compassion and understanding to her students’ personal and professional development.
+Both pragmatic and visionary, Nancy helps people create thriving coaching and teaching practices in Skills for Change and Cooperative Communication.
+Nancy identifies as a white, multi-ethnic, pansexual, aromantic, solo polyamorous, relationship anarchist, non-binary woman settler living in unceded Nisenan territory.
+She is the lineage bearer for Skills for Change Coaching, founded by Julia Kelliher.

 Marybeth has been working with ways of clarifying and improving communication for over 25 years.
 After a dozen years in sales and marketing she started her training in bodywork, verbal process and somatics.
 Her career as a Certified Massage Therapist began in 1993 after completing trainings with Touch for Health and Tom Hendrickson’s Orthopedic Massage Institute.
 She has provided massage therapy in chiropractic offices, corporate offices and in private practice, treating clients with acute and chronic pain.